Athlete’s Foot also referred to as Tinea Pedis is a common skin infection caused by a fungus. It can manifest in the skin in three ways:

 - Exposed raw skin, maceration

 There are many conventional over the counter anti-fungal medications (Dacktarin, Lamisil) as well as alternative treatments (Tea tree oil) for fungal skin infections, including athlete’s foot.
 Important with any treatment plan is the practice of good hygiene.
 Several placebo controlled studies report that good foot hygiene alone can cure athlete’s foot even without medication in 30-40% of the cases.
-Find out more about treatment for Athletes foot here

 The infection can spread around your foot and to your toenails.
 Scratching the infected skin and then touching other parts of your body can also spread the infection.
 In severe cases, skin damaged by athlete’s foot can become infected with bacteria.
 This can lead to cellulitis which causes the skin to become red, hot and swollen.